MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ---
 title: Localization Overview - How localization works
-description: This article explains the localization process at a high level.
-You can jump off from here to read more details for the strategies to localize various types of content.
+description: This article helps you understand the process of localization and strategies for localizing different types of content.
 ---

 # Localization overview